-To take our train of thought back to the contemporary times: graffiti is still considered as "low art" and even hastily dismissed as "vandalism" in some societies.
-A common human being's right to express artistic interpretations and genuine thoughts is often denied.
+Back to the contemporary times, graffiti is still considered as “low art” and even hastily dismissed as “vandalism” in some societies.
+A person’s right to express artistic interpretations and genuine thoughts is often denied.

-With regards to the content, it is a tableau of interconnected topics.
-Religious folks sometimes like to offer a prayer out of their good faith but rarely have some of them pondered whether their ties to the faith only exist in a tolerant and comfortable social environment or not.
-Hence, I would like to challenge them to imagine an extreme and yet realistic scenario where their religious freedom is deprived and their loyalty and allegiance to their belief systems are tested.
+The lyrics in the performance comprise of a tableau of interconnected topics.
+Religious freedom is the opening.
+As religious folks like to offer a prayer out of their good faith, rarely have they pondered whether their faith is conditional, and whether their ties to the faith only exist in a tolerant and comfortable social environment or not.
+Hence, I would like to challenge them to imagine an extreme and yet realistic scenario where their religious freedom is denied and their loyalty and allegiance to their belief systems are tested.

-Furthermore, I would like to draw the audience's attention to secular matters such as battles against tyranny, establishment of democracy, pressing issues revolving around attainment of equality, celebration of humanity and application of rationality.
+Furthermore, I would like to draw the audience's attention to secular matters such as battles against tyranny, establishment of democracy, as well as pressing issues such as attainment of equality, celebration of humanity and application of rationality.